CSE3320-Fall-2023-Archive/git-github-fundamentals/README.md

 ## Assignment and learning outcomes

-The goal of this assignment is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on GitHub. 🚀
+The goal of this assignment is to give you a brief introduction to GitHub and familiarize yourself with developing code using Codespaces.

 ## :octocat: Git and GitHub